 Mass Attenuation Coefficient

-, where ρ is the material density, (μ/ρ) is the mass attenuation coefficient and ρ.l is the mass thickness.
-The measurement unit used for the mass attenuation coefficient cm2g-1.
+, where ρ is the material density, (μ/ρ) is the mass attenuation coefficient, and ρ.l is the mass thickness.
+The measurement unit was used for the mass attenuation coefficient cm2g-1.

-For intermediate energies the Compton scattering dominates and different absorbers have approximately equal mass attenuation coefficients.
-This is due to the fact that cross section of Compton scattering is proportional to the Z (atomic number) and therefore the coefficient is proportional to the material density ρ.
-At small values of gamma ray energy or at high values of gamma ray energy, where the coefficient is proportional to higher powers of the atomic number Z (for photoelectric effect σf ~ Z5; for pair production σp ~ Z2), the attenuation coefficient μ is not a constant.
+For intermediate energies, the Compton scattering dominates, and different absorbers have approximately equal mass attenuation coefficients.
+This is because the cross-section of Compton scattering is proportional to the Z (atomic number), and therefore the coefficient is proportional to the material density ρ.
+At small gamma-ray energy values or at high gamma-ray energy values, where the coefficient is proportional to higher powers of the atomic number Z (for photoelectric effect σf ~ Z5; for pair production σp ~ Z2), the attenuation coefficient μ is not a constant.

-How much water schielding do you require, if you want to reduce the intensity of a 500 keV monoenergetic gamma ray beam (narrow beam) to 1% of its incident intensity?
-The half value layer for 500 keV gamma rays in water is 7.15 cm and the linear attenuation coefficient for 500 keV gamma rays in water is 0.097 cm-1.
+How much water shielding do you require if you want to reduce the intensity of a 500 keV monoenergetic gamma-ray beam (narrow beam) to 1% of its incident intensity?
+The half-value layer for 500 keV gamma rays in water is 7.15 cm, and the linear attenuation coefficient for 500 keV gamma rays in water is 0.097 cm-1.

-The question is quite simple and can be described by following equation:
+The question is quite simple and can be described by the following equation:

 Now we can use the exponential attenuation equation:

 So the required thickness of water is about 47.5 cm.
-This is relatively large thickness and it is caused by small atomic numbers of hydrogen and oxygen.
+This is a relatively large thickness, and it is caused by small atomic numbers of hydrogen and oxygen.
 If we calculate the same problem for lead (Pb), we obtain the thickness x=2.8cm.

 Linear Attenuation Coefficients

 Table of Linear Attenuation Coefficients (in cm-1) for different materials at gamma-ray energies of 100, 200, and 500 keV.